 Grave hardship typically relates to financial difficulties, so often these cases can be resolved through a financial arrangement that would prevent the Respondent's suffering.

 There are other reasons why a person may object to a divorce.
 This is known as a Defended or Contested Divorce.
-For example, someone may object to the grounds being used for the divorce, which can include adultery and unreasonable behaviour.
+For example, someone may object to the grounds for divorce being used, which can include adultery and unreasonable behaviour.
 However, usually it's not the actual divorce that is disputed, but the arrangements regarding finances, child care and property.

 Where there are disputes during a divorce, Mediation can be a useful tool to help the parties reach an agreement.
 If this is not possible, the matter can be taken to Court where a Judge will make a final decision.